169/intelli-video/README.md

 ### Add bilingual subtitles to local video

-Use `--bilingual` option to generate bilingual subtitles.
-The two languages are separated by commas.
-The first language is on top and the later language is on the bottom.
+Use the `--bilingual` option to create bilingual subtitles.
+Separate the two languages with commas, with the first language on top and the latter at the bottom.

 ```bash
 poetry run vt local --path="/Users/169/videos/Langchain C3_L6.mp4" --bilingual="cn,en" --output="/Users/169/Downloads"
 ```

 ## Custom config

-All configuration items are in [config.py](https://github.com/169/video-translation/blob/main/config.py)
+All configuration items reside in [config.py](https://github.com/169/video-translation/blob/main/config.py).

-Projects also support limited custom configuration.
-You can add a file called `local_settings.py` under the project and add the settings you want to override.
+The project also supports limited custom configuration.
+Add a file named `local_settings.py` within the project and include the settings you wish to override.

-for example.
-The default `debug` is False in `config.py`.
-You can add `debug = True` in `local_settings.py`, which will enable debug mode:
+For instance, if the default debug is set to `False` in `config.py`, you can enable debug mode by adding `debug = True` in local_settings.py:

 ```bash
 cat local_settings.py